 Forest bathing

-One of the four ways that Inner Leadership recommends to build this inner stability is spending time in nature.
-As more and more people are discovering, this not only reconnects us with Nature it also reconnects us with ourselves.
+One of the four ways that Inner Leadership recommends to build this inner stability is to spend time in nature.
+And as more and more people are discovering, this not only reconnects us with Nature it also reconnects us with ourselves.

 Now, even the World Economic Forum has recognised that “disconnection from nature can be bad for our mental health” and “civilized life may be causing you psychological trauma.”